FinBook User Guide

 - Edits the client at the specified

-.
+INDEX.
 The index refers to the index number shown in the displayed client list.
 The index must be a positive integer 1, 2, 3, … - For parameters that are not tags, plans or notes, existing values will be overwritten by the input values.

 - For tags, plans, or notes, the input values will be added to existing values, so you do not have to type everything again when you want to add a tag, plan, or note.